valerio-vaccaro/SpritzQuiz/README.md

 ## Features

 - **Create Quizzes**: Create quizzes with multiple questions, each having 4 answer options
+- **PIN Protection**: Secure PIN system with two PINs:
+  - **Game PIN**: Required for participants to answer quizzes
+  - **Stop PIN**: Required to manually stop a quiz before expiration
-- **Participate**: Answer quizzes and compete with others
+- **Participate**: Answer quizzes and compete with others (requires Game PIN)
 - **Participant Tracking**: View list of all participants with their completion timestamps
 - **Leaderboards**: View leaderboards based on correct answers (shown after quiz expiration)
 - **One Answer Per User**: Each user can only answer a quiz once (enforced)
 - **Username Normalization**: Usernames are automatically converted to lowercase and spaces are removed
-- **Expiration System**: Quizzes automatically expire at a specified date/time
+- **Expiration System**: Quizzes automatically expire at a specified date/time, or can be stopped manually
 - **QR Code Sharing**: Share quizzes easily via QR codes
 - **Modern UI**: Beautiful, responsive design with Bootstrap 5
+- **GitHub & Onion Links**: Footer links to GitHub repository and Onion service

 ## Installation